Clizo1209/Clizo1209.github.io/_pages/about.md

 <span class='anchor' id='-advantages'></span>

 # 📝 Advantages
-- Strong Self-Learning Ability: Has been learning development for around eight years, with most knowledge acquired through online resources.
+- **Strong Self-Learning Ability**: Has been learning development for around eight years, with most knowledge acquired through online resources.
-- Cross-Platform Development: Currently proficient in Windows desktop development, web development, and network-related technologies, with a strong grasp of web scraping and data collection techniques.
+- **Cross-Platform Development**: Currently proficient in Windows desktop development, web development, and network-related technologies, with a strong grasp of web scraping and data collection techniques.
-- Rich Practical Experience: Extensive development experience in desktop applications, web development, and game server plugins, having undertaken related development tasks.
+- **Rich Practical Experience**: Extensive development experience in desktop applications, web development, and game server plugins, having undertaken related development tasks.
-- Good Academic Performance: Ranked 4377 in the provincial entrance examination in Shandong (out of approximately 720,000 candidates), with a perfect score in the foundational programming course "Introduction to Programming" during the first semester of university.
+- **Good Academic Performance**: Ranked 4377 in the provincial entrance examination in Shandong (out of approximately 720,000 candidates), with a perfect score in the foundational programming course "Introduction to Programming" during the first semester of university.

 <!-- # 📝 Publications
 - Building... -->